freenas/freenas-docs/userguide/system.rst

 to prevent them from being visible as plain text in the saved system configuration.
 The key or *seed* for this encryption is normally stored only on the |os-device|.
-When :guilabel:`Save Config` is chosen, a dialog gives the option to :guilabel:`Export Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different |os-device| where the decryption seed is not already present.
+When :guilabel:`Save Config` is chosen, a dialog gives two options. :guilabel:`Export Password Secret Seed` includes passwords in the configuration file which allows the configuration file to be restored to a different |os-device| where the decryption seed is not already present.
 Configuration backups containing the seed must be physically secured to prevent decryption of passwords and unauthorized access.

 .. warning:: The :guilabel:`Export Password Secret Seed` option is off by default and should only be used when making a configuration